DangPham112000/blog/engineerblog/content/docs/research/token_based_authentication.md

 ## Refresh token

 - To prevent hackers from stealing access tokens, access tokens were designed to be valid for a short duration
-- Refresh tokens were introduced to re-grant access tokens when they expire, allowing users to continue their sessions seamlessly without re-login while reducing the risk of impersonation.
+- Refresh tokens were introduced to re-grant access tokens when they expire, allowing users to continue their sessions seamlessly without re-login while reducing the risk of impersonation

 ### Characteristics